World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 But for soccer?
 That straightforward design is actually an advantage.

 The bowl is steep and close to the field.
 Sight lines from the upper deck are better than most NFL venues because the architects didn’t waste vertical space on luxury suites stacked between the lower and upper bowls.
-The open-air configuration means acoustics will bounce noise back toward the pitch instead of absorbing it into a cavernous roof structure.
-For a World Cup Final with 80,000+ fans singing and chanting, MetLife could genuinely be electric.
+The open-air configuration means acoustics bounce noise back toward the pitch instead of swallowing it into a cavernous roof.
+For a final with nearly 80,000 fans singing and chanting, MetLife could genuinely be electric.

 AT&T Stadium: Jerry’s World Goes Global

 The retractable roof is a genuine advantage for summer matches in Texas.
-June and July temperatures in Arlington regularly hit 100+ degrees Fahrenheit.
+June and July temperatures in Arlington regularly hit 100-plus degrees Fahrenheit.
 FIFA will almost certainly keep the roof closed for daytime matches, which means climate control for fans but an indoor atmosphere.
 For evening kickoffs, opening that roof and letting the Texas twilight flood in could create something special.
-The 120-foot glass end zone doors can open too, which gives the stadium a semi-outdoor feel that’s unique among World Cup venues.
+The 120-foot glass end-zone doors can open too, giving the stadium a semi-outdoor feel that’s unique among World Cup venues.

 But here’s where I’ll be honest: AT&T Stadium worries me for soccer.

 The bowl is wide and spread out.
-NFL stadiums in general are designed to give every seat a view of a field that’s 53 yards across.
-When that field becomes 68 meters wide, the sideline seats get better — you’re closer to the touchline — but the end-line seats get worse.
+NFL stadiums are designed to give every seat a view of a field 53 yards across.
+When that field becomes 68 meters wide, the sideline seats get better (you’re closer to the touchline), but the end-line seats get worse.
 Way worse.
-You’re watching from behind the goal, looking down a pitch that’s 105 meters long, with action happening at the far end.
+You’re watching from behind the goal, looking down a pitch 105 meters long, with the action at the far end.
 At 94,000 capacity, a lot of fans will be in those positions.

 The atmosphere is the other concern.
-NFL crowds in Dallas are famously… comfortable.
-The Cowboys’ fan base shows up, but AT&T Stadium was built for an experience — the art collection, the video board, the premium clubs.
-It’s a place where you go to be entertained.
-Soccer crowds, especially at a World Cup, generate their own entertainment through chanting, singing, flags, and coordinated displays.
+NFL crowds in Dallas are famously comfortable.
+The Cowboys’ fan base shows up, but AT&T was built for an experience: the art collection, the video board, the premium clubs.
+It’s a place you go to be entertained.
+World Cup crowds generate their own entertainment through chanting, singing, flags, and coordinated displays.
 Those two cultures don’t always mesh.

 SoFi Stadium: The $5.5 Billion Hollywood Venue

-SoFi Stadium in Inglewood, California, cost $5.5 billion to build.
-That’s more than twice the cost of any other stadium on the planet.
+SoFi Stadium in Inglewood, California, cost $5.5 billion to build, more than twice the cost of any other stadium on the planet.
 It opened in 2020, making it the newest NFL venue and the most technologically advanced stadium at the World Cup.
+It runs around 69,650 for the tournament, the smallest of the three marquee NFL venues, and hosts eight matches including a quarterfinal and the US team’s opener.
+SoFi’s first match is June 12 (USA vs Paraguay), a day after the tournament begins in Mexico City.

-$5.5 billion for 70,240 seats — SoFi Stadium cost more than twice any other stadium on earth, yet holds the fewest fans of the three NFL World Cup venues.
-AT&T Stadium seats 94,000 and MetLife 82,500 by comparison.
+$5.5 billion, ~69,650 World Cup seats.
+SoFi cost more than twice any other stadium on earth, yet holds the fewest fans of the three marquee NFL World Cup venues.
+AT&T seats about 94,000 and MetLife 78,576 by comparison.

 The stadium sits 100 feet below street level.
 The entire thing was dug into the ground to comply with FAA height restrictions from nearby LAX.
 That sunken design creates an unusual approach: you walk down into the stadium rather than up into it.
 For a World Cup match, that descent builds anticipation in a way that’s hard to replicate.

 SoFi’s ETFE canopy roof doesn’t fully enclose the stadium.
 It’s more of a massive translucent umbrella that lets in natural light and air while keeping out rain (not that rain is a concern in LA in June).
-The Infinity Screen — a 70,000-square-foot double-sided video board — hangs from the canopy and is visible from both inside and outside the bowl.
+The Infinity Screen, a 70,000-square-foot double-sided video board, hangs from the canopy and is visible from both inside and outside the bowl.
+That translucent roof is also why SoFi, like other covered venues, leans on supplemental grow lights to keep its installed natural pitch healthy.

 For soccer sight lines, SoFi has a problem and an advantage.

-The problem: it’s an NFL stadium that shares with two teams (Rams and Chargers), so it was designed to maximize premium seating.
+The problem: it’s an NFL stadium shared by two teams (Rams and Chargers), so it was designed to maximize premium seating.
 There are a lot of luxury suites and club sections between the lower and upper bowls, which pushes the upper deck farther from the pitch.
 If you’re in the 300 level, you’re watching soccer from a distance.

 And then there’s the LA factor.
 Southern California has one of the largest soccer fan bases in the United States.
-The city’s Mexican-American, Central American, and Korean-American communities bring genuine World Cup culture — the kind of atmosphere that can’t be manufactured.
-SoFi’s quarterfinal matches could feel more like a tournament in Mexico City or Seoul than a typical American sporting event.
+The city’s Mexican-American, Central American, and Korean-American communities bring genuine World Cup culture, the kind of atmosphere that can’t be manufactured.
+SoFi’s matches could feel more like a tournament in Mexico City or Seoul than a typical American sporting event.

 The Wembley Precedent: What NFL London Tells Us

 Here’s where things get interesting.
-While American football fans are wondering how soccer will work in NFL stadiums, Wembley Stadium in London has spent over a decade answering the reverse question: how does NFL work in a soccer stadium?
+While American football fans wonder how soccer will work in NFL stadiums, Wembley Stadium in London has spent over a decade answering the reverse question: how does NFL work in a soccer stadium?

 On the positive side, Wembley proved that stadium conversions are viable.
 NFL games at Wembley regularly sell out, the atmosphere is genuine, and the sight lines work well enough.
-Fans in the lower tiers get an excellent view of the action.
-The stadium’s steep bowl design means even upper-deck seats feel reasonably close to the field.
+Fans in the lower tiers get an excellent view.
+The steep bowl design means even upper-deck seats feel reasonably close to the field.

-90,000 seats, sold out since 2007 — Wembley’s NFL International Series has consistently filled its soccer-configured bowl for American football, proving that cross-sport stadium conversions can deliver for fans on both sides of the Atlantic.
+90,000 seats, sold out since 2007.
+Wembley’s NFL International Series has consistently filled its soccer-configured bowl for American football, proving cross-sport stadium conversions can deliver for fans on both sides of the Atlantic.

 Wembley’s other lesson is about atmosphere.
-NFL fans in London bring an energy that’s different from the home crowd — they’re enthusiastic but unfamiliar with the rhythms of the sport.
+NFL fans in London bring energy that’s different from a home crowd: enthusiastic but unfamiliar with the rhythms of the sport.
 Some NFL London games have had oddly quiet moments during plays that should generate roaring reactions, because the crowd doesn’t instinctively know when to react.

 Sight Lines: The Honest Assessment

 NFL stadiums are optimized for a sport where the most important action happens in a relatively small area.
-The line of scrimmage, the pocket, the receiving routes — all of this unfolds within a 30-40 yard window for most plays.
+The line of scrimmage, the pocket, the receiving routes all unfold within a 30-to-40-yard window for most plays.
 Stadium designers tilt the bowl toward midfield and angle the seats to face the center of the field.

 Soccer uses the entire pitch, all the time.
-A goalkeeper distribution can launch a counter-attack that covers 100 meters in seconds.
+A goalkeeper’s distribution can launch a counterattack that covers 100 meters in seconds.
 Wing play happens on the touchlines, 68 meters apart.
-A fan sitting on the east sideline needs to track action happening on the west touchline, behind the far goal, and everywhere in between.
+A fan on the east sideline needs to track action on the west touchline, behind the far goal, and everywhere in between.

 This means the ideal soccer stadium has a different geometry than the ideal NFL stadium.
 Soccer stadiums tend to be more oval or rectangular, wrapping evenly around the pitch.
-NFL stadiums tend to be horseshoe-shaped or asymmetric, with the best seats concentrated along the sidelines and the end zones treated as secondary viewing areas.
+NFL stadiums tend to be horseshoe-shaped or asymmetric, with the best seats concentrated along the sidelines and the end zones treated as secondary.
+For World Cup matches in NFL venues, here’s what that means in practice.

 Temporary Seating and Capacity Adjustments

-All three NFL stadiums will undergo seating reconfigurations for the World Cup.
-The wider pitch means removing lower-bowl seats along the sidelines, particularly in the first few rows.
-Some venues will add temporary seating behind the goals to fill out the view in those areas.
+All three NFL stadiums underwent seating reconfigurations for the World Cup.
+The wider pitch means removing lower-bowl seats along the sidelines, particularly in the first few rows, and some venues add temporary seating behind the goals to fill out the view.
+The net effect on capacity varies by venue: most lose seats, while AT&T’s end-zone standing-room sections let it run higher.
+For the full venue-by-venue picture of how the cranes and conversions came together, see our World Cup 2026 stadium preparations breakdown.

-MetLife’s open-air design makes this relatively straightforward — there’s physical space to work with, and the stadium’s existing infrastructure supports temporary structures.
+MetLife’s open-air design makes this relatively straightforward, with physical space to work with and existing infrastructure that supports temporary structures.

 AT&T Stadium’s challenge is the end-zone glass doors.
-These massive openings are part of the stadium’s signature design, but for soccer, the space behind the goals needs to be reconfigured.
-Whether the doors remain open or closed during matches will affect both the atmosphere and the temporary seating options.
+These massive openings are part of the stadium’s signature design, but for soccer the space behind the goals needs reconfiguring.
+Whether the doors stay open or closed during matches affects both the atmosphere and the temporary seating options.

 Which NFL Stadium Will Be Best for the World Cup?